aejensen/computing-biostat-ucph/README.md

 * `~/ucph/groupdir`: common (SAMBA) drives shared across the section (SUN-IFSV-BioStat) and the department (SUN-IFSV-ALLE) - previously O/Q-drives.
 * `/projects/biostat01/people/abc1234`: an NFS drive only available only the servers.

-If you're *not* a Windows user, I sugges that you put all your files under `/projects/biostat01/people/abc1234`.
-If you're a macOS user the exists a solution where you can also mount the `/projects` using `sshfs`.
+If you're *not* a Windows user, it is *highly recommended* that you put all your files under `/projects/biostat01/people/abc1234`.
+If you're a macOS user there also exists a solution where you can locally mount `/projects` using `sshfs`.

 All these drive have a standard KU backup policy.

 ### Software